-Michael has been consulting and speaking in New Zealand since 2007, when he first visited to design and help build the metal casting, welding, and blacksmithing facilities for the The Learning Connexion, located just north of Wellington, NZ.
-Since then, Michael has been an organizational development consultant to The Learning Connexion and has developed a deep friendship with founders of the school, Johnathan and Alice Milne.
+Michael has been consulting and speaking in New Zealand since 2007, when he first visited to design and help build the metal casting, welding, and blacksmithing facilities for the The Learning Connexion, a school of creativity and art located just north of Wellington, New Zealand.
+Since then, Michael has been an organizational development consultant to the school, and has developed a deep friendship with founders of the school, Johnathan and Alice Milne.

 Michael returns frequently to New Zealand as a speaker at conventions, universities, and gatherings of designers, government officials, and entrepreneurs.
 He shares his views on how to foster creativity, collaboration, and innovative culture, as well as ways to influence the future of manufacturing technology, architecture, and education.

-In 2018, Michael gave a series of talks during two different speaking tours of NZ, on the topic of “New Zealand’s unique opportunity to transform the world’s future”.
-During these talks Michael started sharing his definition of Indigeny.
+In 2018, Michael gave a series of talks during two different speaking tours in New Zealand, on the topic of “New Zealand’s unique opportunity to transform the world’s future.”
+During these talks Michael began sharing his definition of Indigeny.
 The concept was received with enthusiasm as a unique opportunity for New Zealand’s future direction.
-Michael is currently designing and planning the launch of the world’s first Indigeny innovation center in Wellington, NZ.
+Michael is currently designing and planning the launch of the world’s first Indigeny innovation center in Wellington, New Zealand.

 From its citizenry, business, and government, New Zealand embodies a uniquely future-focused philosophy of environmental sustainability, indigenous wisdom, and planetary stewardship.
 Michael has set his eyes to this island nation as the ideal germination ground to nurture Indigeny to its highest manifestation: an open-source innovation center focused solely on the reversal of the devastating effects of humanity on our planet.

 Michael intends to manifest a nexus of innovation and experimentation for environmental restoration methodology and technology.
-Its directive; to connect environmental career pathways within high schools, universities, NZ communities, and Maori culture.
+Its directive—to connect environmental career pathways within high schools, universities, New Zealand communities, and Maori culture.
 Teaching and inspiring innovative Kiwis that are highly desired for the skill sets and experience.

 Indigney’s goal is to ideate, incubate, and launch new designs, technologies, and materials, drawn from New Zealand’s natural resources, to shepherd its economic independence while creating new educational and employment industries.
-New Zealand’s innovation,technologies, materials, and experts will then be shared throughout to the world.
+New Zealand’s innovation, technologies, materials, and experts will then be shared throughout the world.